This page is out-of-date. Visit the updated version of this page on our wiki.

 - Kruel: Variants on, ‘Assuming beneficial political and economic development and that no global catastrophe halts progress, by what year would you assign a 10%/50%/90% chance of the development of artificial intelligence that is roughly as good as humans (or better, perhaps unevenly) at science, mathematics, engineering and programming?’

 - Say we have ‘high level machine intelligence’ when unaided machines can accomplish every task better and more cheaply than human workers.
 Ignore aspects of tasks for which being a human is intrinsically advantageous, e.g. being accepted as a jury member.
 Think feasibility, not adoption.

 - Say an occupation becomes fully automatable when unaided machines can accomplish it better and more cheaply than human workers.
 Ignore aspects of occupations for which being a human is intrinsically advantageous, e.g. being accepted as a jury member.
 Think feasibility, not adoption.

 - Say we have reached ‘full automation of labor’ “when all occupations are fully automatable.
 That is, when for any occupation, machines could be built to carry out the task better and more cheaply than human workers.”

 Inside vs. outside view methods

-It is not obvious which type of methodology should be more reliable.
-On one hand, outside view estimates – extrapolating from past experience – are often considered more accurate than direct (‘inside view’) estimates of future performance.
-Hanson’s method might also have the merit that it asks people questions more closely related to their expertise.
+We might expect Hanson’s outside view method to be especially useful in AI forecasting because a key merit is that asking people about the past means asking questions more closely related to their expertise, and the future of AI is arguably especially far from anyone’s expertise (relative to say asking a dam designer how long it will take for their dam to be constructed) .
 On the other hand, AI researchers’ expertise may include a lot of information about AI other than how far we have come, and translating what they have seen into what fraction of the way we have come may be difficult and thus introduce additional error.